 Nailed It! is the name of a friend’s company.
-He makes the bottle openers that I sell.
 This was our first attempt at inverted letters (Devil’s Backbone), which turned out pretty well.
 We then cut the nail shape out of plywood, traced the letters on it, and cut holes for them to fit into.
 The rest is covered with flattened caps, expect for the side (Hardywood), who’s caps only have the bottom half flattened.
 The nail head (Legend) is made completely of caps and bolted to the end of the nail.

 This was a sign for Brewer Shirts.
 They make shirts and other craft beer related products.
 "Life is Short, Drink Good Beer" is one of their most popular slogans... and a very true statement.

 This was the simplest sign we have made.
-We were commissioned to make the woman’s last name using specified colors (“Raspberry Cream", the closest we could find was Bacardi Raz).
+We were commissioned to make the customer’s last name using specified colors.
 We assembled the letters then drew a shape that roughly outlined them.
 We cut this shape out of plywood and covered it with flattened caps (generic gold caps on the front and Killian's on the side).
 We drilled holes in the plywood and used wire to attach the letters.